FAQs

 Yes, I offer online sessions via Zoom.
 Online sessions may work for you if you live in a regional or remote area and don’t have access to suitably-skilled counsellors in your area.
 Some clients also choose to attend counselling online, even though they live in Sydney, to save the time it would take to travel to and from appointments.

 The number of sessions couples need depends on the nature and complexity of the issues.
-However, as a guide, this can be anywhere from seven sessions to around 30 sessions.
-The average number of sessions to deal with communication and conflict resolution issues is 14 to 15 but some couples will be able to complete this process in half that time.
+This makes it difficult to specify how many sessions a couple may need.
+However, as a guide, the number of couples sessions tends to range from seven sessions to around 30 sessions.
+The average number of sessions to deal with communication and conflict resolution issues around 14 to 15 sessions.
 Where one or other partner has experienced trauma, the concerns to be addressed are more complex and this tends to increase the number of sessions required.

 Closely spaced sessions are more important at the beginning of the couple therapy process.
 They are also helpful if a couple is in crisis, as a containing environment that helps to manage distress.
-Once therapy is well underway, and some positive changes have already been embedded in the relationship, spacing sessions less frequently is unlikely to create any real disadvantage.
+Once therapy is well underway, and some positive changes have already been embedded in the relationship, couple counselling clients who initially chose to attend weekly can often reduce their sessions to fortnightly.

 Yes, definitely!
 It’s very important to me to be inclusive of diversity.
 I welcome clients from from the LGBTQ+ community, people with disability, and clients with Culturally and Linguistically Diverse (CALD) backgrounds.
-I see both heterosexual and queer couples and have experience working with people in open relationships.
+I see both heterosexual and queer couples and also have experience working with Consensual Non-Monogamy (CNM).

 Although I am a straight, cis-gendered woman (pronouns she/her), I am an LGBTQ+ affirming therapist.
 I have undertaken specific training to ensure I deliver therapy that is supportive of, and helpful to, LGBTQ+ clients.